-- Transfer expertise from the endocrine, metabolic, cardiovascular, obesity, renal, bone, skeletal muscle, and skin research fields to the HIV field and promote linkage between HIV researchers and established individuals and centers of excellence in these areas of research.
-Encourage and facilitate collaborative and interdisciplinary research in these areas. - Promote programs to facilitate access to and sharing of patient samples, animal model resources, reagents, biomarkers, new technologies, equipment, information databases, and modeling/ calculation tools used in metabolic, cardiovascular, bone, skeletal muscle, and skin research.
+- Transfer expertise from the endocrine, metabolic, cardiovascular, obesity, renal, bone, skeletal muscle, reproductive biology, oral health, and skin research fields to the HIV field and promote linkage between HIV researchers and established individuals and centers of excellence in these areas of research.
+Encourage and facilitate collaborative and interdisciplinary research in these areas. - Promote programs to facilitate access to and sharing of patient samples, animal model resources, reagents, biomarkers, new technologies, equipment, information databases, and modeling/ calculation tools used in metabolic, nutrition, cardiovascular, bone, skeletal muscle, oral health, and skin research. - Facilitate the translation of new insights from structural biology, computational biology, and systems biology (multiscale modeling and commonly used approaches to validate hypotheses such as genomics, proteomics, metabolomics, and cellular biology) to understand the metabolic, endocrine, cardiovascular, renal, bone, skeletal

-- Facilitate the translation of new insights from structural biology, computational biology, and systems biology (multiscale modeling and commonly used approaches to validate hypotheses such as genomics, proteomics, and cellular biology) to understand the metabolic, endocrine, cardiovascular, renal, bone, skeletal muscle, and skin disease complications associated with HIV infection and treatment. - Support the development of new and improved research techniques to address the emerging metabolic, endocrine, cardiovascular, renal, bone, skeletal muscle, and skin complications in HIV-infected populations. - Integrate metabolic, endocrine, cardiovascular, renal, bone, skeletal muscle, and skin studies into ongoing and planned treatment trials and observational studies. - Link advances in understanding the immune response to HIV with changes in lipid, glucose, bone metabolism, muscle wasting, skin disease, endocrine parameters, and cardiovascular disease.
+- muscle, reproductive, oral, and skin disease complications associated with HIV infection and treatment. - Support the development of new and improved research techniques to address the emerging metabolic, endocrine, cardiovascular, renal, bone, skeletal muscle, reproductive, and skin complications in HIV-infected populations. - Integrate metabolic, nutritional, endocrine, cardiovascular, renal, bone, skeletal muscle, reproductive immunology, oral health, and skin studies into ongoing and planned treatment trials and observational studies. - Link advances in understanding the immune response to HIV with changes in lipid, glucose, bone metabolism, nutritional status, muscle wasting, skin disease, endocrine parameters, oral health status, reproductive aging, and cardiovascular disease.

-OBJECTIVE-E: Pathogenesis of Malignancies
+OBJECTIVE-F: Pathogenesis of Malignancies

-Elucidate the etiologic factors, cofactors, pathogenesis, and consequences of HIV-related malignancies in diverse populations across the spectrum of age and gender in national and international settings.
+Elucidate the etiologic factors, cofactors, pathogenesis, and consequences of AIDS-defining and other HIV-related malignancies in diverse populations across the spectrum of age and gender in national and international settings.

-- Elucidate the fundamental immune defects in HIV infection that predispose to the development of AIDS-defining and other malignancies that are associated with HIV infection. - Identify the mechanisms by which immune dysfunction, oncogenes, suppressor genes, carcinogens, and non-HIV viral and other microbial genes and proteins contribute to the development of cancer and preneoplastic lesions in the context of HIV infection and HIV-associated malignancies; correlate these molecular factors with epidemiologic studies. - Conduct studies on the biology of opportunistic pathogens that are the principal etiologic agents for HIV-associated malignancies (e.g., Kaposi's sarcoma-associated herpesvirus [KSHV]) and investigate their interaction with the host, and the mechanisms by which they cause malignancy in HIV-infected populations. - Address the impact of HIV infection and prior therapy on the pathogenesis and treatment of common non-AIDS-related cancers (e.g., breast, colon, lung, prostate, etc.) that may emerge in the aging HIV-infected population. - Identify the host factors that increase the risk of HIV-associated malignant disease in HIVinfected individuals. - Investigate the contribution of HIV-associated or opportunistic-pathogen-associated inflammatory pathways and immune dysregulation to cancers whose incidence is increased in HIV-infected individuals. - Determine the impact of AIDS-associated malignancies on the immune response to HIV. - Employ therapies that effectively suppress HIV replication to probe the pathogenic mechanisms of HIV-related malignancies, and evaluate how the development and the manifestations of HIVassociated malignancies are altered by such therapies. - Explore the mechanisms involved in the shift in the spectrum on both AIDS-defining and emerging non-AIDS-defining malignancies occurring in HIV-infected individuals treated with ART. - Determine the impact of AIDS-associated malignancies on the immune response to HIV.
+- Flucidate the fundamental immune defects in HIV infection that predispose to the development of AIDS-defining and other malignancies that are associated with HIV infection. - Elucidate the mechanisms by which HIV infection and its treatment enhance the development of various AIDS-defining malignancies, non-AIDSdefining malignancies, preneoplastic lesions, and other hyperproliferative conditions. - Identify the mechanisms by which immune dysfunction, oncogenes, suppressor genes, carcinogens, and non-HIV viral and other microbial organisms, genes, and proteins contribute to the development of cancer and preneoplastic lesions and hyperproliferative conditions in the context of HIV infection and HIV-associated malignancies: correlate these molecular factors with epidemiologic studies. - Conduct studies on the biology of opportunistic pathogens that are the principal etiologic agents for HIV-associated malignancies (e.g., Kaposi's sarcoma-associated herpesvirus [KSHV]) and investigate their interaction with the host and the mechanisms by which they cause malignancy in HIV-infected populations. - Address the impact of HIV infection and prior therapy on the pathogenesis and treatment of common non-AIDS-related cancers (e.g., breast, colon, lung, prostate, liver) that may emerge in the aging HIV-infected population. - Identify the host factors that increase the risk of AIDS-defining and other HIV-associated malignant disease in HIV-infected individuals.

-Determine factors associated with clinical response and lack of response to antineoplastic therapeutic intervention in HIV-infected subjects.
+- Investigate the contribution of HIV-associated or opportunistic-pathogen-associated inflammatory pathways and immune dysregulation to cancers whose incidence is increased in HIV-infected individuals. - Determine the impact of AIDS-defining and other HIV-associated malignancies on the immune response to HIV. - Employ therapies that effectively suppress HIV replication to probe the pathogenic mechanisms of HIV-related malignancies, and evaluate how the development and the manifestations of HIV-associated malignancies are altered by such therapies. - Explore the mechanisms involved in the shifts in the spectrum on both AIDS-defining and emerging non-AIDS-defining malignancies that are occurring in HIV-infected individuals whose lives are extended by ART treatment. - Determine factors associated with clinical response and lack of response to antineoplastic therapeutic intervention in HIV-infected subjects.